slinkity/slinkity/docs/src/docs/quick-start.md

 ...and your shiny new site will appear in the `_site` folder (or [wherever you tell 11ty to build your site](https://www.11ty.dev/docs/config/#output-directory)).

-But wait, you might not have any templates to build yet!
+But wait, we haven't tried any of Slinkity's features yet!
 Let's change that.

-## Adding your first component shortcode
+### Adding your first component shortcode

-Alright, now let's do something...
-Slinkity-ish.
 Say you have a project directory with just 1 file: `index.html`.
 That file might look like this:

 ```html
 <!DOCTYPE html>